×

 There’s an informative video, a quiz, a worksheet and resources for more in-depth learning opportunities on this grammar topic.

 The quiz and worksheet are a great place for beginning learners to get some solid practice in.
-The quiz questions are basic, and the worksheet is printable so you can complete it on the go!
+The quiz questions are basic, and the worksheet is printable so you can complete it on the go.

 123TeachMe

+Once you’ve got the basics of how Spanish possessive pronouns work, take 123TeachMe’s quiz on the topic.
 It’s perfect for beginners because the examples are basic.
 It’s also great for anyone with a competitive streak because it’s timed—and that adds a bit of excitement to an otherwise-standard practice exercise.

 If you miss a couple of questions, go back and try again.
 Who knows?
 You might cut down on the time it takes to answer the questions, and practice does increase skill level so there’s everything to gain and nothing to lose!